ETHZMSProjects/ASL_MEA_Functional_Connectivity/README.md

 Run the provided notebooks to generate [whole session](./GC_Whole_Session.ipynb) or [word trial](./GC_Word_Trials.ipynb) results.

-Change the gc_wholefile_dir and dataDir variables to correspond to your local file organization.
+Change the data_dir variable at the beginning of the notebook to correspond to your local environment.

-Running this takes a long time, so you can find the Granger Causality results reported in the writeup on [Google Drive](https://drive.google.com/drive/folders/15R0oX1uf52J9ozRgO0Bv4D00a1oUrliX?usp=sharing).
+Running this takes a long time, so you can find the Granger Causality results reported in the writeup on [Google Drive](https://drive.google.com/drive/folders/15R0oX1uf52J9ozRgO0Bv4D00a1oUrliX?usp=sharing) in datafiles.

 ### 5. Generate the figures